mehditeymorian/mehditeymorian/src/data/about.md

 # What I Do

-At work, I am responsible for creating, designing, and maintaining microservices in an `event-driven system`, providing online taxi services for more than 40M+ users.
+At work, I am responsible for developing, designing, and maintaining microservices in an `event-driven` system, providing online taxi services for more than 40M users.
 In addition, I `research` new technologies to improve current `microservices`' maintainability and performance.
 \
 \
 On the other hand, I'm interested in Machine Learning and Data Science, which have been visible throughout my undergraduate duration.